Stamp Annotations in .NET MAUI PDF Viewer (SfPdfViewer)

 }

-The SfPdfViewer allows you to supress the custom stamp modal view and use your own UI in its place.
+The SfPdfViewer allows you to suppress the custom stamp modal view and use your own UI in its place.
 This can be achieved by setting the AnnotationModalViewAppearingEventArgs.Cancel property to true in the CustomStampModalViewAppearing event handler.

-The below code snippet illustrates supressing the custom stamp modal view and using a UI implemented in the app in its place.
+The below code snippet illustrates suppressing the custom stamp modal view and using a UI implemented in the app in its place.
 In this illustration, when the user types a text in your own dialog and clicks the ok button, the text is converted into an image stream and a StampAnnotation instance is created.
 When the PDF viewer is tapped, the stamp annotation is added in the tapped position.

 Stream stampImageStream;